 Editorial and Publication Policies

 American Diplomacy is an Internet-based professional journal focused on international relations.
 We publish articles of commentary and analysis, material related specifically to the U.S. Foreign Service, scholarly research, reviews of books, and comments from readers.
-Articles are peer-reviewed by foreign affairs professionals or scholars in the relevant field.
+Articles are reviewed by foreign affairs professionals or scholars in the relevant field.

 Our target audience includes foreign affairs professionals, active and retired; scholars, educators and students; and others interested in foreign policy and the practice of diplomacy.
 We have readers around the globe.